Make new friendships, learn new skills, and discover strengths you never knew you had.

 "Is Cub Scouts religious?"
 All Scouts are reverent — they respect the beliefs of others — but our pack does not require or promote any specific religion.
 The minimal requirements related to Family & Reverence will be addressed at home.
 We welcome people of all backgrounds.

-"How is Cub Scouts different from Boy Scouts?"
+"What comes after Cub Scouts?
+How is Cub Scouts different from Boy Scouts?"

 In Cub Scouts, a pack is adult-led and provides ready-made opportunities for families to enjoy fun activities together.
+Cub Scouts is for youth ages 5–10.

 In Scouts BSA (formerly Boy Scouts), a troop is youth-led and aims to help young people develop self-confidence and leadership skills.
 Youth in a Scouts BSA troop plan and carry out fun activities and goals, while their adult leaders are providing a safe and encouraging environment to enable the youth to succeed.
+Scouts BSA is for youth 11–17.